abeer486/dedicated-game-servers-with-docker-kubernetes/README.md

 # Running & scaling dedicated game servers with Docker + Kubernetes
-Running &amp; scaling dedicated game servers with Docker + Kubernetes
+A tutorial on running &amp; scaling dedicated game servers with Docker + Kubernetes